setiQuest/ML4SETI/GettingStarted.md

 ### Tutorials

 From IBM DSX, you can begin to access the data by running the introductory notebooks.
+One thing to note: use Python 2.7 instead of Python 3.5.
+The `ibmseti` package only installs on 2.x at the moment.

   * [Step 1: Get Data](tutorials/Step_1_Get_Data.ipynb)
   * [Step 2: Reading Data and Creating Spectrogram](tutorials/Step_2_reading_SETI_code_challenge_data.ipynb)